HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object
+  - Object 🖐️ used
-  - this
+  - this 🖐️ used
   - arrow function
   - async function
-  - call
+  - call 🖐️ used
   - bind
   - apply
   - instanceof
   - ...spread
   - ...rest
-  - typeof
+  - typeof 🖐️ used
   - destructuring
   - generator
   - iterator